 The board of directors is a group of locals of different religions, political parties and backgrounds.
 Some of us have seen desperate times and felt the power of community help.

-Ava Braslau grew up in Corpus and went to summer camp in Wimberley.
-After graduate school, she worked for the League of Conservation Voters in Washington, D.C.
-She came back to Wimberley in 2008, and later volunteered at Crisis Bread Basket distributing food and then for four years with The Barnabas Connection, assisting clients on the HELPline and more.
-Her family taught her the importance of supporting the community, but it wasn’t until she recovered from hospice care that she answered a call to service.
-Ten days after a life-saving surgery, while recovering at home a block from the fork of the Blanco River and Cypress Creek, she heard the river’s waters snapping giant Cypress trees, and people’s cries for help out of the pitch blackness.
+Ava Braslau grew up in south Texas and went to camp in Wimberley.
+Her family taught her by example about the importance of supporting community.
+It wasn’t until she recovered from hospice care that she answered a call to service here in Wimberley.
 Ava is grateful to be alive and grateful for her community and to serve with WGN.
 Many generous neighbors helped during and after that time.
+Ava is a founding board member.

 Deena Gardow moved from Houston, where she worked in the oil services business, to Wimberley with her husband and two children in 1985.
 She became very involved with their school – Wimberley’s first school, Bowen School.
 She was a room mother and worked in the teacher workroom.
 Deena served as coach for the Wimberley Soccer Association when it formed in Wimberley, and the WISD school administration office for five years.
-In 2001, she and a business partner bought the Mail Stop, and she joined the Wimberley Valley Chamber of Commerce and the Wimberley Business & Professional Association.
-She is very involved with her local chapter of Beta Sigma Phi.
-With their blessings they administer each month, she is touched deeply by the stories of healing.
-She is ready to serve with WGN and to help the Wimberley community.
+She and a business partner owned Mail Stop for 20 years, before they sold the business in 2021.
+Now, Deena works for Wimberley Fire and Rescue as office support.
+Besides serving on the board of Wimberley Good Neighbor, Deena is very involved with her local chapter of Beta Sigma Phi.
+She is touched deeply by stories of support and healing for struggling members of our community.
+She is a WGN founding board member.

 How it works:

-Neighbors in need (clients) are vetted by area case managers.
+UNITE program (local, tax-deductible crowdfunding): Neighbors in need (clients) are vetted by area case managers.
 Once they are approved for posting, we post the dollar amount they are requesting and exactly what it will be used for.
 Clients authorize us to share their personal information in the content of the posting.
 Dollars raised are distributed to the client’s landlord, bank, mortgage company, PEC, etc. Clients can choose to be public or anonymous with their need.
 Clients who post their own personal fundraisers on GoFundMe or other fundraising sites are ineligible for our services because of tax considerations.
+Clients calling for help who have felony convictions for child/elder abuse, theft or fraud or not eligible.
+When convictions are older than 10 years, the request will go under review, and if the client is approved, they must have an authorized community sponsor.
+Other local helping organizations don’t have a policy against donating to convicted felons and are able to help everyone.
+The Level Up and Adopt-A-Family programs for kids don’t have a background check requirement.

 You have the power to choose how your tax-deductible dollars will directly help a struggling neighbor in our town.